 The eruption of wisdom teeth may hurt because they do not have enough room in the jaw to fully erupt.
 In some cases, they can be misaligned; possibly positioned horizontally, or angled towards or away from the other molars.
 If left untreated, impacted wisdom teeth can potentially harm adjacent teeth, the jawbone and the nerves.
 Most times, it is advised that wisdom teeth should be removed early before it causes more problems.

 Clients are able to use Medisave to pay for most or all their dental treatment charges for this procedure.
-It is also possible to use a parent’s or spouse’s Medisave to pay.
+It is also possible to use an immediate family member’s (Singapore Citizen or Permanent Resident) Medisave to pay.
+Immediate family members include spouse, children, siblings, parents and grandparents.
 Please call 6270 6800 or email us to enquire about our direct deduction process, no upfront cash payment required.

 Surgeries at DentalPlus are performed by Dr Aidan Yeo.